Conceptual Model

 Leadership Efficacy

-One’s internal beliefs about their likelihood of success when engaging in Leadership processes.
+One’s internal beliefs about their likelihood of success when engaging in leadership processes.

 Resilience